mnorelli/project-1/README_project1.md

-technologies used, the approach taken, installation instructions, unsolved problems, etc.

 # General Assembly Project 1:  Quountry Quiz!

 This browser-based game presents the user with a stripped down map where they guess the country shown, and can